 Brainstorming a Broad List

-According to the National Center for Education Statistics , there are currently 4,298 degree-granting postsecondary institutions, ranging anywhere from large public universities to more intimate liberal arts colleges, with a wide range of choices in between.
+According to the most recent information available from the National Center for Education Statistics, as of 2020 were 3,982 degree-granting postsecondary institutions, ranging anywhere from large public universities to more intimate liberal arts colleges, with a wide range of choices in between.

 • four-year college or a two-year/vocational option